wp-plugins/woocommerce-shipment-tracking/readme.txt

 == Suggestions ==

-If you have suggestions about how to improve YITH WooCommerce Order Tracking, you can [write us](mailto:plugins@yithemes.com "Your Inspiration Themes") so we can bundle them into YITH WooCommerce Order Tracking.
+If you have suggestions about how to improve WooCommerce Shipment Tracking, you can [write us](mailto:pluginwoocommerce@gmail.com "Your Inspiration Themes") so we can bundle them into WooCommerce Shipment Tracking.

 == Translators ==